locp/wait4localstack/README.md

 # wait4localstack
-Python script for ensuring that localstack has fully started.
+A Python package for ensuring that localstack has fully started.